testmad/COMP-4400/README.md

 *****************************

-A throwaway repo for a Git tutorial
+A throwaway repo for a Git tutorial by me

 Let's learn git basic's together!